rishavpaul95/llm-debate/README.md

 ## How It Works

-The application dynamically generates appropriate system prompts based on your chosen topic:
+The application dynamically generates appropriate system prompts based on your chosen topic.
+You can also select specific Ollama models for each debater via the "Settings" panel.

+- **For Position LLM**:
+    - Uses Ollama Instance 1 (running on host port `3001`, container name `ollama`).
-- **For Position LLM**: Receives a prompt to argue in favor of the topic
+    - Receives a prompt to argue in favor of the topic.
+- **Against Position LLM**:
+    - Uses Ollama Instance 2 (running on host port `3002`, container name `ollama2`).
-- **Against Position LLM**: Receives a prompt to argue against the topic
+    - Receives a prompt to argue against the topic.

 The system ensures that each LLM maintains its assigned perspective throughout the conversation, creating a balanced and engaging debate.